 Net Worth: $100 Million

-9. Steve Wozniak invented four patents namely ‘Microcomputer to use with the video display,’ ‘Controller for magnetic disc, recorder of like,’ ‘Apparatus for digitally controlling PAL colour display,’ and ‘Digitally-controlled signal generation means for use with the display.’
+9. Steve Wozniak is the sole inventor on Apple’s four patents which are titled – ‘Microcomputer for use with video display’, ‘Controller for magnetic disc, recorder, or the like’, ‘Apparatus for digitally controlling PAL color display’, and ‘Digitally-controlled color signal generation means for use with display’.

-11. He has captured his life history in his autobiography titled ‘iWoz: From Computer Geek to Cult Icon: How I Invented the Personal Computer, Co-Founded Apple, and Had Fun Doing It,’ the book is co-authored by Gina Smith.
+11. He has captured his life history in his autobiography titled ‘iWoz: From Computer Geek to Cult Icon: How I Invented the Personal Computer, Co-Founded Apple, and Had Fun Doing It’.
+It eventually became the New York Times best-selling autobiography.

 The above lines depict his passion for engineering and building things.
-One of the noblest means to thank the visionary for his philanthropic deeds is through helping others.
-If it’s been a reality, the world expects to see a lot more technicality from the giant partners.
+Helping others is one of the most noble ways to express gratitude to the visionary for his philanthropic deeds.

 The article is a part of the B’day Series where we celebrate the birthday of renowned personalities from across Industries, very frequently.
 The series includes Entrepreneurs, C-level Executives, innovators or a renewed leaders who moved the industry with his exponential skill set and vision.
 The intent is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
 You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marrisa Mayor, Sean Parker, Andy Rubin, Julian Assange, by following this link or subscribe to your daily newsletter.

 To make it more exciting, we suggest you to make use of the comment section if you are among the ones celebrating their birthday with today’s featured personality.